Know Your Goal

 Here’s the key: this is not some trick to fool people into liking you.
 I do this because I genuinely want to know what is going on with them.
 It makes my day better to know about the interesting things my friends are doing.

 Have you ever had a friend who only messages you when they need something?
 It’s annoying.
 On the other hand, if you keep in touch properly, you will never be that person.
 When you do happen to need a favor or a piece of advice, it won’t be an out-of-the-blue message, but simply part of an ongoing conversation.

 You will start to notice weird coincidences as you keep in touch with people.
 Maybe they are traveling at the same time you are.
 Or to the same place.
 Maybe you can connect them with mutual friends.
 Or you can meet friends of theirs.
 It’s a small fucking world.

 Pay it Forward

-I always tell people: “If you are ever in Tenerife, please visit me!”
+I always tell people: “Please visit me!”
 And I mean it.

 Want to hear about more adventures?
 Check out my book about fighting professional MMA in Peru: The Cage: Escaping the American Dream.